alphanumericnonsense/code-samples/vhdl-examples/README.md

 ## Contents

 - `/bubblesort`.
 Parallelized bubblesort with tb and top level test (16 switches, 16 LEDs, sorts 4 4-bit switch inputs and displays on LEDs).
 Two rows of offset compare/swap units with feedback on clock.
 Sorts array of $N$ numbers in $N/2$ cycles.
 Not practical for $N$ large or large integer width.
 - `/lfsr`.
-A linear-feedback shift register with tb.
+A linear-feedback shift register with tb and quick mathematical explanation of LFSR as a dynamical system.
 - `/pipelined-crypto`.
 Rounds are unrolled and accept new input each cycle.
 No modes, just single block encryption or hashing (when applicable).
   - `/aes`.
 Randomized tb tests encryption against third-party.
   - `/gift`.
 TB checks the three test vectors from [here](https://github.com/giftcipher/gift/tree/master/implementations/test%20vectors).
 A couple architectures (one/two rounds per cycle, round-reduced).